End-to-End Efficient RL for Linear Bellman Complete MDPs with Deterministic Transitions: An Efficient Algorithm

+This pointwise guarantee is what makes the outlier detection test valid: if $\pihat$ achieves the pointwise maximum of $\pm\phi_h^\pi(x)^\top \theta\ind{t,j}$ over $\pi$ and produces features outside $\cS\ind{t}_h$ with probability below $\veps/(4Hd)$, then \emph{no} policy can produce features outside $\cS\ind{t}_h$ with much higher probability.
+Once the test fails for all basis directions of $(\cS\ind{t}_h)^\perp$, the algorithm can safely terminate: $\cS\ind{t}_h$ contains the span of all reachable features.

+When an outlier \emph{is} detected, \textsc{ComputeOutlierDirection} identifies a persistent direction $v$ from the conditional distribution of features outside $\cS\ind{t}_h$.
+The key tool is a finite-sample exchangeability result (\cref{thm:span}): among $n+1$ i.i.d.\ samples from any distribution over $\reals^d$, the probability that the last sample falls outside the span of the first $n$ is at most $d/(n+1)$.
+Setting $n \gg d$ ensures that $v$ lies in the span of future rollouts with high probability.
+As the subspace grows from $\cS\ind{t}_h$ to $\cS\ind{t+1}_h = \Span(\cS\ind{t}_h \cup \{v\})$, the coverage guarantee extends by induction: any $u \in \cS\ind{t+1}_h$ decomposes into a $\cS\ind{t}_h$-component (covered by the induction hypothesis) and a $v$-component (covered by the new policy $\pihat$); a union bound shows that the failure probability increases by at most $1/(2d)$ per expansion.
+Since $\dim(\cS_h) \le d$, the outer loop terminates after at most $d$ expansions, and the total failure probability remains below $1/2$.

-\paragraph{Phase II: Policy optimization with stochastic rewards.} Phase II for the large action space setting (\cref{alg:fqi-stochastic-appendix}) follows the same high-level structure as Phase II for finite actions (\cref{alg:ocp-stochastic-appendix}): we first estimate the reward parameters $w^\star_h$ via ridge regression on rollouts from the spanner policies $\Gamma_{1:H}$, then construct deterministic proxy rewards and optimize them.
-The key difference is that, instead of using \textsc{OCP} for the final planning step, we use \textsc{FQI} with the coverage policies $\Psi_{1:H}$.
-The coverage property of $\Psi_{1:H}$ ensures that \textsc{FQI} can solve the value function regression problems exactly (in closed form), while the spanner property of $\Gamma_{1:H}$ ensures accurate reward parameter estimation.
+\paragraph{Phase II: Policy optimization with stochastic rewards.} Given the coverage policies $\Psi_{1:H}$ and spanner policies $\Gamma_{1:H}$ computed in Phase~I, we now turn to exploitation.
+As discussed in \cref{sec:framework}, directly applying PSDP to stochastic rewards requires bounded $Q$-function parameters, which may not hold since Bellman backups can amplify parameter norms arbitrarily.
+Our approach bypasses this by estimating reward parameters first and reducing to deterministic planning.
+Phase II (\cref{alg:fqi-stochastic-appendix}) implements this strategy: it estimates the reward parameters $w^\star_h$ via regression on rollouts from the spanner policies $\Gamma_{1:H}$, then constructs deterministic proxy rewards and optimizes them using \textsc{FQI}.

+The coverage property of $\Psi_{1:H-1}$ ensures that \textsc{FQI} can solve the value function regression problems exactly (in closed form), while the spanner property of $\Gamma_{1:H}$ ensures accurate reward parameter estimation.
 Together, these properties guarantee that \cref{alg:fqi-stochastic-appendix} outputs a near-optimal policy for the original stochastic reward MDP; see \cref{sec:policyopt-fqi} for the formal statement and proof.

-Combining Phase I (\cref{alg:cover}) and Phase II (\cref{alg:fqi-stochastic-appendix}), we obtain the following end-to-end guarantee.
-The structure parallels \cref{thm:main-ocp} for the OCP-based approach, but with the key difference that the complexity is independent of the size of $\cA$ (the proof is in \cref{sec:mainproof}).
+Combining Phase I (\cref{alg:cover}) and Phase II (\cref{alg:fqi-stochastic-appendix}), we obtain the following end-to-end guarantee, showing that the complexity is independent of the size of $\cA$ (the proof is in \cref{sec:mainproof}).